Cherie Berry: In popular culture

 In 2007 musician Dan Bryk recorded a song, Cherry Berry, about the "gal in the elevator" after seeing Berry's photograph in an elevator.
 He released it under a pseudonym, Tha Commissioners, on a MySpace page and supplied a copy to a disc jockey at WKNC-FM, North Carolina State University's student radio station.
 The music director at the station played it frequently, and Berry said of it, "I just think it rocks."
 The band Alternative Champs also released a song about her, entitled, Cherie Berry.
 A Raleigh shirt company released a shirt with the words "Cherie Berry lifts me up" printed on the front.
 A Durham restaurant also listed a "Cherie Berry's Elevated Tea" on its menu.
 In 2019 two North Carolina breweries released cherry-flavored beers in homage to Berry.

+Later life

+Following her departure from the labor commissionership, Berry moved to Toledo, Ohio.